-In execution of the mission entrusted to us by your General Meeting, we have audited the annual financial statements of Laurent Perrier for the financial year ended March 31, 2020, as attached to this report.
-These financial statements were approved by the Management Board on June 30, 2020 on the basis of the information available on that date in the context of the evolving health crisis linked to Covid-19.
+In execution of the mission entrusted to us by your General Meeting, we have audited the annual financial statements of Laurent-Perrier company for the financial year ended 31 March 2021, as attached to this report.

-We certify that the annual accounts are, with respect to French accounting rules and principles, regular and accurate and provide an faithful image of the result of the operations of the previous financial year as well as the financial situation and assets of the company at the end of this financial year.
+We certify that the annual accounts are, with respect to French accounting rules and principles, regular and accurate and provide a faithful image of the result of the operations of the previous financial year as well as the financial situation and assets of the company at the end of this financial year.